Eye Protection

 Gray

-For outdoor applications where light and glare can cause eyestrain and fatigue. |
+Suitable for outdoor applications where light and glare can lead to eyestrain and fatigue. |

 Indoor/Outdoor

-A clear lens with a slight mirror coating serves the same purpose as the gray lens yet allows more visible light through the lens for indoor /outdoor use.
-Reduces glare from artificial light. |
+A clear lens with a slight mirror coating, allowing more visible light for indoor/outdoor use while reducing glare from artificial light. |

 Amber

-Blocks the blue portion of the visible light spectrum, creating maximum contrast enhancement, particularly in low light. |
+Blocks the blue portion of the visible light spectrum, enhancing contrast, especially in low light conditions. |

 ||